Confidential

 at Scale

 Two revenue channels: Direct sales to retailers at wholesale pricing, and sponsor-funded distribution where brands pay for co-branded bags that retailers receive at reduced or zero cost — HPC earns margin on both sides.
+We deepen each Hawaii hotel and retail account by supplying the products they already buy, then reinvest every dollar back into the hemp-paper side: machines, marketing, and the core mission.

 Direct Sales (30%)